kavete/kavete/README.md

 - 👋 Hi, I’m @kavete
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning  Machine Learning
+- 🌱 I’m currently learning  AI and ML
 - 🌱 I'm also interested in the integration of software and hardware

 <!---